zo1lu/adventure-map/README.md

 >Adventure Map is an app for creating travel journal on the map.

--The main feature is that user can add spot, route on the map.
+- The main feature is that user can add spot, route on the map.
 Besides document for the travel details, for each element on the map can also document like date time period, location, description of the travel and also upload image for that spot or route.

--The other two features are exploring other’s public map and user can manage their own maps and liked maps in thier home page.
+- The other two features are exploring other’s public map and user can manage their own maps and liked maps in thier home page.

 ## Techniques